Montevani/ArknightsProbalityCalculator/README.md

 Arknights has a second mechanic to ensure that even the unluckiest doctor will get at least a single 6* operator after enough rolls: The pity rate!
 After 50 attempts without a single 6* operators your odds will start to **increase by 2% every attempt until you get a 6*** operator.
 After getting a 6* operator your odds will go back to the regular 2% and will only start increasing again after 50 unlucky rolls.
 For example, your odds of getting a 6* operator on your first 50 rolls are 2% on each roll.
 If you didn't get a single 6* so far your chances will increase to 4% on your 51th roll, on roll 52 it'll be 6% and so on until you reach roll 99 where your chances will have increased all the way to 100%.
+Your **pity rate is shared across all standard banners** but is unique for limited banners.
+So, if you roll 20 times on today's standard banner you'll be on roll 21 on next month's standard banner.
+But if you rolled 40 times on today's banner or on W's limited banner you'll still be on roll 0 on Rosmonti's limited banner.
+Keep that in mind when deciding when or on what to roll.

 <p align="center">
   <img width="640" height="200" src="https://github.com/Montevani/ArknightsProbalityCalculator/blob/main/pictures/Banner.jpg">